-Evolution is the guiding force that generates the particular anatomy and physiology of every species, including humans.
-Studies of evolutionary biology help us to understand the mechanisms dictating the development and divergence of species, and how changing ecosystems impact the genetic regulation of form and function, health and disease, survival, and reproduction.
+Evolution is the guiding force that generates the particular anatomy and physiology of every species.
+Studies of evolutionary biology help us to understand the mechanisms directing the development and divergence of species, and how changing ecosystems impact the genetic regulation of form and function, health and disease, survival, and reproduction.

-PCOM’s interdisciplinary group of researchers study multiple subfields of comparative
+PCOM’s interdisciplinary group of researchers studies multiple subfields of comparative

 vertebrate morphology, including biodiversity and systematics (nomenclature and relationships),